closek/Palau-eDNA-Project/README.md

 - *Note* You may need to download a different version of R to work with this project
   - Windows --> [https://cran.r-project.org/bin/windows/base/old/](https://cran.r-project.org/bin/windows/base/old/)
   - MacOS --> [https://cran-archive.r-project.org/bin/macosx/](https://cran-archive.r-project.org/bin/macosx/)

-## Usage

-Provide instructions and examples for use.
-Include screenshots as needed.

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative filepath, add it to your README using the following syntax:

 ## Credits